The program is open both to all TWU graduate students currently enrolled in any degree program and to invidiuals and professionals in the community.

 - Preparation for responsible leadership in community settings, the academy, and careers in social service.

 Those interested in the Certificate must submit a brief statement of purpose (500 to 700 words) describing the Certificate's relationship to the student's intellectual and professional goals.
+You may email your statement of purpose to the Multicultural Women's and Gender Studies Department at email@example.com.
 Applicants must also meet the following requirements:

 TWU Graduate Students: